javalite/javalite-site/content/src/activejdbc/optimistic_locking.md

 ## When collisions happen

 Sometimes you might have code that reads the same record from a table in order to be updated.
 In those cases, the first update succeeds, but the second does not.
-Let's examine this situation:
+Let\'s examine this situation:

 ~~~~ {.java  .numberLines}
 Profile p1 = Profile.findById(1);